 Children’s stories often tell moral lessons – don’t steal from bears; slow and steady wins the race; someday your prince will come.
 The lessons they really teach young children may be more basic, though; even if the scariest thing you can think of happens, you can still make it to happily ever after in just a few pages – with a little good luck and a little quick thinking, and maybe a little magical help.

 When are children ready to hear fairy tales and other scarier stories?

-Reading scary stories before bed can inspire some scary dreams, and you know Baby best, so you’re the best judge of whether a certain story is going to push her over the edge into a restless sleep.
-Bedtime isn’t the only time you can read together, though, and if Baby is interested in fairy tales and scary stories, reading them together is a great way to help foster her intellectual curiosity.
+Reading scary stories before bed can inspire some scary dreams, and you know Baby best, so you’re the best judge of whether a certain story is going to push them over the edge into a restless sleep.
+Bedtime isn’t the only time you can read together, though, and if Baby is interested in fairy tales and scary stories, reading them together is a great way to help foster their intellectual curiosity.

-As Baby grows older, her interests will probably start to guide more and more of your choices in the stories you read together.
-If Baby brings over a book of fairy tales, though, it may be worth peeking ahead to figure out which version of the story she’s dug out of a dusty corner of the library, and if this version might be too scary – or just the right fit – for bedtime reading.
+As Baby grows older, their interests will probably start to guide more and more of your choices in the stories you read together.
+If Baby brings over a book of fairy tales, though, it may be worth peeking ahead to figure out which version of the story they're dug out of a dusty corner of the library, and if this version might be too scary – or just the right fit – for bedtime reading.

 - Lisa Belkin.
 “Are Fairy Tales Too Scary for Children?”
 New York Times.
 New York Times, January 12 2009.
 Retrieved September 8 2017. https://parenting.blogs.nytimes.com/2009/01/12/are-fairytales-to-scary-for-children/?mcubz=1.